-Throughout middle and high school, I played a great deal of chamber music and participated in school and borough-wide orchestras.
-At Bennington College I majored in music and joined the Vermont State Symphony!
-I was playing cello every chance I could.
+Throughout middle and high school, I played chamber music and participated in school and borough-wide orchestras.
+I majored in Music at Bennington College in Vermont and even joined the Vermont State Symphony.

 Following graduation, I spent a year in Paris, taking cello lessons and studying composition.
 Upon returning to NYC, I earned my Master of Arts Degree in Cello Performance at Brooklyn College while also launching my self-styled performing and teaching career.